Art-Sells/HPM/HPMCodeBase/MASS/MASSCodeBase/CBBTC-USDC/readme.md

 ## Version 1

-This system performs **fee-free swaps** between `CBBTC` and `USDC` using Uniswap V3 on the Base network.
+This system performs **supplications** between `CBBTC` and `USDC` using Uniswap V3 on the Base network.
 It leverages tick-level routing and QuoterV2 simulations to ensure that all swaps avoid liquidity fees.

 ---